sanjthebest/439-final-project/README.md

 Python 3.x, Pandas, NumPy, Seaborn & Matplotlib, Jupyter Notebook, StatModels

-Instructions to install Statmodels on Jupyter Notebook:

-Option 1: Use a Jupyter cell with !pip
+Instructions to install Statmodels on Jupyter Notebook Option 1: Use a Jupyter cell with !pip
 In any cell in your notebook, run:
 !pip install statsmodels